-Manioc flour, or cassava flour, as it's commonly called, is an allergy-friendly flour that comes from cassava, a long tuberous starchy root, often found in Latin American and Caribbean cuisines.
+Manioc flour, or cassava flour, as it's commonly called, is a flour that comes from cassava, a long tuberous starchy root, often found in Latin American and Caribbean cuisines.

 To make the flour, the cassava root is peeled, dried, and then ground into flour.